data-miner00/ng-hackernews/README.md

 ### Installation

 Installation is fairly straightforward.
 Just clone the repo and `npm i && npm start`.
-For first timers, gather the newly created Firebase credentials and replace the credentials in `.env.example` and save them in a new file named `.env`.

 1. Clone the repo
    ```sh